soerenkoehler/chdiff/README.md

 use the `-t` option.
 All other options are the same as with `create` and `verify`.

-**Warning!** `diff` is comparion across space.
-It will overwrite any existing hash file you may have kept for comparison across time.
+**Warning!** `diff` is comparison across space.
+It will ignore and overwrite any existing hash file you may have kept for comparison across time.

 #### backup (alias: b) ####